 Timetable varies depending on each student.
 The average volume of class hours is between 10 and 20 hours per week.
 To this volume, you must add courses at ENS.

 If admitted, you can ask for a room (the rent is € 315 a month).
-It is furnished but will not be equipped with household linen.
+It is furnished.

 During your 1st year, you are usually housed rue d’Ulm.
 During the 2 following years, your accommodation could be in 1 of the 3 campuses, either rue d’Ulm, or boulevard Jourdan or in Montrouge.
 Be aware you can use a joker in order to choose the location of your room, but if you have used all your jokers, you are not assured to get an accommodation for the 3d year.